Large site logo

 Selection of Titles

 The non-fiction choices, which are most of the titles reviewed, result from random browsing in bookstores and libraries, a reference found in e.g. a paper, or a recommendation I picked up somewhere.
 I used to read a lot of science fiction, but I seldom do so today; so the fiction titles on the roster are mostly ones I enjoyed enough back then to revisit so I could review them properly.
-It's a fairly safe bet that they all would be on anyone's "Top 100" list.
-Very roughly, my cutoff date for science fiction reading is 1970.
+It's a fairly safe bet that many would be on anyone's "Top 100" list.
+Very roughly, my cutoff date for heavy reading of science fiction is 1970.

 And finally, then or now, I almost never read mainstream fiction.
 The titles I review in that category, therefore, were chosen because of some special characteristic.
 For example, the events of 11 September 2001 restored Oriana Fallaci to my attention.
 I realized that I had a book by her (If the Sun Dies — non-fiction) that I had never read.
 I corrected that omission and went on to read Interview with History and everything else by her I could find (a novel and a novelette).
 And it was worth the effort, even if it did cut into my non-fiction reading.

-(Elsewhere on my Web site I also review books concerning what might be called space development or space exploitation — that is, the expansion of human presence into the solar system, the ways that might be achieved, and the nature of human activities in that frontier of nearby space.
-I select these titles carefully for quality of content: How well do they explain the topic they are written about?4 That section is called "Visions of a Space Age"; it is linked in the Main Menu.
-I'll probably be merging these titles into the main reviews lists.)
+Elsewhere on my Web site I had a section concerning books about what might be called space development or space exploitation — that is, the expansion of human presence into the solar system, the ways that might be achieved, and the nature of human activities in that frontier of nearby space.
+I select these titles carefully for quality of content: How well do they explain the topic they are written about?4 That section was called "Visions of a Space Age".
+I have now merged these titles into the main review categories — mainly into "Space," but some few elsewhere.
+For nostalgic reasons, though, I mark them with a green background color and have kept their dual-level review format.

 Books about Sex